dmuth/craps-simulator/README.md

 - `-v` Verbose mode.
 Logging will be done at the INFO level.
 - `-vv` Really verbose mode.
 Logging will be done at the DEBUG level.
 - `--debug-roll` Used to force the first dice rolls to be pre-detrmined.
 This is useful for whitebox testing.
+- `--output-kv` Print results of the game in key=value format

 A successful will produce results similar this: